 These pods, taken as a whole, should be easy to use; this is one of the main reasons you would opt for them over a traditional box of powder or gel.
 We look at the packaging, biodegradability, and whether a product claims to be septic safe, trying to tease out the subtle differences between these products.

 We also have two individually wrapped products in the category, including the Ecover and the Finish Powerball Deep Clean tabs.
 The benefit of these is that you can't ruin the entire package by grabbing one with a wet hand, but we also don't think the significant amount of added waste is worth it.
-The Cascade Platinum Plus, Lemi Shine, Seventh Generation Free & Clear, and Finish Powerball Deep Clean make a point of noting that they are safe for septic systems, while the Ecover Automatic Dishwashing Tabs and the Mrs. Meyer's Clean Day Automatic Dish Pacs are also biodegradable.
+The Cascade Platinum Plus, Lemi Shine, Seventh Generation Free & Clear, and Finish Powerball Deep Clean make a point of noting that they are safe for septic systems, while the Ecover and the Mrs. Meyer's Clean Day Automatic Dish Pacs are also biodegradable.

 Smell